AlanAnsell/PolyLM/README.md

  * You may optionally supply a `--test_words` argument to specify a number of words for which to print nearest-neighbour senses during training.
 For instance, setting `--test_words="bank, rock, bar"` and `--test_every=1000` would cause nearest-neighbour senses for all senses of words "bank", "rock" and "bar" to be printed each 1,000 batches.
 This can be useful for ensuring that training is proceeding as intended.

+## Word Sense Induction

+Download the SemEval 2010 and 2013 WSI datasets (perhaps using [this script](https://github.com/asafamr/bertwsi/blob/master/download_resources.sh) from Asaf Amrami).
+Within a top-level `SemEval-2010` directory, the SemEval-2010 test data and evaluation scripts should be in folders named `test_data` and `evaluation` respectively.

+PolyLM evaluation can be performed as follows:

+    ./wsi.sh /path/to/SemEval-2010 SemEval-2010 /path/to/model --gpus 0 --pos_tagger_root /path/to/stanford/pos/tagger
+    ./wsi.sh /path/to/SemEval-2013 SemEval-2013 /path/to/model --gpus 0 --pos_tagger_root /path/to/stanford/pos/tagger

+Note that inference is only supported on a single GPU currently, but is generally very fast.